MicrosoftDocs/well-architected/well-architected/saas/governance.md

 - **Define Microsoft Entra tenants.** A Microsoft Entra tenant defines the boundary for the identities that can manage your Azure resources.
 For most organizations, it's a good practice to use a single Microsoft Entra tenant across all of your resources.
 When you build SaaS, there are different approaches that you can use to combine or separate Microsoft Entra tenants depending on your needs.

   When deciding whether to use SaaS, it's important to consider three distinct types of use cases:

-- *Internal*, sometimes called *enterprise* or *corporate*, is when you host your own organization's resources, including Microsoft 365 and other tools that you use yourselves.
+  - *Internal SaaS*, sometimes called *enterprise* or *corporate*, is when you host your own organization's resources, including Microsoft 365 and other tools that you use yourselves.

   - *Production SaaS* is when you host the Azure resources for your SaaS solution, that customers connect to and use.

   - *Nonproduction SaaS* is when you host the Azure resources for any nonproduction environments of your SaaS solution, such as development, test, and staging environments.

   Most independent software vendors (ISVs) use a single Microsoft Entra tenant for all of the purposes in the preceding list.